dkvz/dkvz-blog-backend/README.md

 It's explained here: https://docs.rs/actix-web/3.3.2/actix_web/struct.App.html#method.default_service

+### Customizing JSON errors
+I think this only applies to requests with JSON bodies, but there's some app_data() that can be injected and is explained in the JSON section of this page: https://actix.rs/docs/extractors

+### Customizing path and query extractor errors
+It looks like it's super complicated to do.
+I could use the first method described on top of the section with the middleware...
+Or implement the whole extraction logic inside of the function.
+But I couldn't get that to work for the query params.

+I'll just leave these errors as is, looks like Actix isn't as flushed out as I thought.

 # TODO
 - [x] I need a generic function for "count" queries.
 - [x] Log a message when server is started -> Actix already does that.